 According to the Food and Drug Administration (FDA), clinical trials are a specific type of clinical research.
 Clinical trials are phased studies that involve drugs or devices which are approved by the FDA.
 Clinical research, however, is a broader context of investigation which includes research in treatment, prevention, screening, diagnostic, and quality of life.
-Researchers around the world are conducting clinical trials and clinical research to understand COVID-19.

 Why are clinical trials important?

 Clinical research, including clinical trials, is an important investigative process for physicians to study and find new ways to prevent, detect and treat disease.
 It has long been the accepted process to advance medical science and discover better treatments and practice for the future.

 Patients who are affected by disease volunteer for research to access innovative treatments.
 The process requires participants who are healthy to serve as controls as well as participants who have an illness that we are seeking to cure.
 Both types are necessary to find and evaluate medications and treatments to prevent, manage and cure disease.